zhliUU/Genome-Analysis/lab-log.md

 Tophat in loop maynot be getting the files path correctly, I created specific batch file for each job.

-For trinity I will use the BAM file from trinity directly
+For trinity I will use the BAM file from trinity directly (merge selection of BAMs files)